 Since having moved to the country I have been thrilled about the opportunity to now have my very own garden!
 I have big plans for this spring and summer.
 I have already spoken to my neighbor about borrowing their rototiller to work up the land.
+I cannot wait to have a gorgeous, healthy lawn of my own!
+I have already started using websites like Lawncare.net to locate a lawn care expert to take care of my lawn for me.
 I have my composter slowly filling, and now I have some seeds to plant.
 Now I just need this Ohio weather to warm up.
 I am not holding my breath on the Ohio weather part for now…

 As you know, I am an organic and low chemical matriarch.
 I buy organic fruits and vegetables.
 When gardening I will also hold myself to a high standard and not allow chemicals in my food.
-By using organic seeds and soil (my own compost) I will be able to control the quality of my food.
+By using organic seeds (like the ones you can get from www.happyvalleyseeds.com.au) and soil (my own compost) I will be able to control the quality of my food.
 I recently found out about Vremi and their organic seeds for sprouting.
 They have a large variety of seeds but the one that I am most looking forward to are the radishes!
 My husband and I love a crisp few radish on a hot summer day; just a nice treat while relaxing.
 I believe that these sprouts are best eaten raw, without cooking, in a salad, a sandwich or as a fresh snack.

 These seeds are all organic and contain no GMO’s.
 They are USDA certified.
 This is just what I look for.
 A product that can guarantee the safety and health of me and my loved ones.
 The greatest part of these seeds are their nutritional value.
 Sprouts are an excellent source of highly absorbable Vitamins including A, B, C, E and K, Chlorophyll, high quality balanced proteins, fibers, Minerals such as Calcium, Phosphorus, Potassium, Magnesium, Iron, zinc as well as trace Minerals, Carotene, Amino Acids, Enzymes, Anti-oxidants and Bioflavonoids.